taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Action Potentials are "**all or none**", meaning that if the cell's electrical potential isn't pushed past a certain threshold (meaning, if not enough ions have been collected on one side of the cell membrane), no "spike" will occur.
 This also means that most action potentials are very similar in size (strength) and shape (timing and duration).

-On the other hand, **Graded Potentials** can have very different sizes and shapes because they do **not** follow the principle of "all-or-none", but they can "add up" to generate an Action Potential.
-During graded potentials, ions typically enter or leave the cell via **ligand-gated ion channel proteins**, which are holes in the membrane that open when a chemical attaches itself to the hole (kind of like a lock and key - the chemical is the "key" that "unlocks" the hole in the membrane).
-This means that even very small chemical signals can trigger graded potentials, which can either make the cell more likely to fire an action potential ("**excitatory**"), or less likely to fire an action potential ("**inhibitory**").
-Graded potentials are used most often by neurons in sensory organs (["receptor potentials"](https://en.wikipedia.org/wiki/Receptor_potential)) and by neurons that make very short distance connections within regions of the brain.

 Both graded and action potentials can lead to **synaptic activity**.

 When the pre-synaptic membrane experiences a strong enough electrical potential, **voltage-dependent calcium channels** open up in the pre-synaptic membrane and let a ton of calcium (Ca2+) ions rush into the cell.
 In response to the increased Ca2+ levels, tiny bags containing neurotransmitters, called **vesicles**, fuse to the pre-synaptic membrane and release neurotransmitters into the synaptic cleft.
 The neurotransmitters then bind to the post-synaptic membrane, triggering many different actions by the post-synaptic cell.
 Glial cells called **astrocytes** collect neurotransmitters from the synaptic cleft and break them down into nutrients that can be fed back to the neuron.

-When neural cells are not using action or graded potentials, they go into a quieter state called the "**resting potential**".
-To get to this state, **sodium-potassium pumps** in the cell membranes use **adenosine tri-phosphate** (ATP, a molecule used for energy by all living cells) to push sodium ions out of the cell and potassium ions into the cell.
-This keeps the cells ready for the next graded or action potential.

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-02-09_Script-Milestone2.md#table-of-contents)